Cuongfx/Suitcase_count/README.md

 https://github.com/user-attachments/assets/f7c635ec-7fda-424d-9878-cefe27a52b81

 ## Overview
-In many computer vision applications, it is crucial to count how many people enter or remain within certain zones in a scene (e.g., security areas, store aisles, event spaces).
-This project uses:
+In many computer vision applications at airports, accurately counting how many suitcases enter or remain within specific zones—such as security areas or store aisles—is crucial.
+This project utilizes:

 - **YOLOv11** for suitcase detection.
 - **Built-in object tracking** to maintain a consistent ID for each person across frames.